SONG OF THE YEAR

 Protein-rich foods include lean meat, fish, chicken, eggs, beans, lentils, chickpeas, tofu and nuts.
 These foods are important for your child’s growth and muscle development.

-These foods also contain other useful vitamins and minerals like ironzincvitamin B12 and omega-3 fatty acids.
+These foods also contain other useful vitamins and minerals like iron, zinc, vitamin B12 and omega-3 fatty acids.
 Iron and omega-3 fatty acids from red meat and oily fish are particularly important for your child’s brain development and learning.

 OUR PLAYGROUP II

-Toddlers need a wide variety of healthy foods.
-You decide what your toddler eats from the five food groups.
+groups.
 He decides whether to eat and how much.
-Think about what he eats each week, rather than each day.
+Think about what he eats each

-Toddlers’ appetites vary from day to day.
-Suggested daily serves are 1 serve of fruit; 2½ serves of veggies; 1½ serves of dairy; 4 serves of grains; and 1 serve of lean meats, nut pastes and legumes.
+serves of veggies; 1½ serves of dairy; 4 serves of grains; and 1 serve of lean

 Toddlers need lots of water - the cheapest, healthiest, and most thirst-quenching drink.
 Offer extra water on hot or humid days.
 Avoid soft drinks, fruit juices, flavoured milk and water, sports drinks and energy drinks.